The Pye Scientific Instrument Centre in York Street, Cambridge

 In addition Long Service Award Dinners and official company gifts were presented.

-Two photographs taken at the 1973 Awards Dinner.
+Four photographs taken at the 1973 Awards Dinner.

-The photographs kindly supplied by Dawn Mabbutt who married the late John Mabbutt in 1982
+Two photographs kindly supplied by Dawn Mabbutt who married the late John Mabbutt in 1982

 (Please scroll the document up and down using the sidebar to read, or open on a separate page using the pop-out button in the top right corner)